Stratford Junior High 1950-1978

 AP Classes – Changing Curriculum

 Increases in population have made colleges even more competitive.
 Most colleges want students who take the most rigorous courses.
 Students and parents concerned about future college admission started demanding more and more AP classes.
-H-B Woodlawn is often ranked very high on lists of “best schools” because of the high percentage of students taking AP courses, and is often rated one of the most challenging high schools in the Washington, DC area. http://apps.washingtonpost.com/local/highschoolchallenge/.
+H-B Woodlawn is often ranked very high on lists of “best schools” because of the high percentage of students taking AP courses and is often rated one of the most challenging high schools in the Washington, DC, area. https://apps.washingtonpost.com/local/highschoolchallenge/.

 Starting in June 2013, after AP and SOL testing, all students and teachers participate in Junetime.
-For four days, students and teachers participated in mixed-grade seminars enjoying hands-on, project-based learning and a different structure for the school day.
+Students and teachers participate in mixed-grade seminars for four days, enjoying hands-on, project-based learning and a different school day structure.

 The Program for Students with Autism